datanav/docs/pre-planning.rst

 Pre-planning a Sesam project
 ============================

-The main planning task before starting a Sesam projects is to document an overview of what master data types is needed, their source, and how they should be organized inside Sesam.
+The main planning task before starting a Sesam project is to document an overview of what master data types are needed, their source, and how they should be organized inside Sesam.

 The :ref:`dataflow <best-practice-workflow>` can be documented by filling this